Killing of Leonard Deadwyler

 Leonard Deadwyler (February 19, 1941 – May 7, 1966) was an African-American man who was shot and killed by LAPD officer Jerold M. Bova after allegedly speeding and running red lights while driving his wife, who was in labor, to the hospital.
 His wife later sued Los Angeles for wrongful death, and was represented by Johnnie Cochran, but lost the case.
 However, his death helped spur the building of the Martin Luther King, Jr. Community Hospital in South Central.

 Life

 Deadwyler was born on February 19, 1941, in Gainesville, Georgia.
 He was the oldest of three children.
 He met his wife Barbara (nee Buffington) in kindergarten, and they married in 1960.
 Shortly after, they moved to Kansas; Chattanooga, Tennessee; and finally, Los Angeles.
-The Deadwylers had two children together.
+The Deadwylers had three children together.
 At the time of his death, Barbara Deadwyler was pregnant with their youngest son, Michael.

 Shooting

 Barbara Deadwyler was eight months pregnant and began experiencing what she believed to be labor pains.
 Deadwyler tied a white handkerchief to the car's antenna, to signify an emergency, a common sign in Georgia, where the couple had moved from a year earlier.
 While driving, Deadwyler ran through several red lights while speeding, causing a police chase that began at 108th Street and Avalon Boulevard, which he mistook as a police escort.

 Bova eventually pulled the car over at 60th Street and Avalon, where he approached Deadwyler with his gun drawn and leaned into the car.
 Bova testified that the car lurched forward, causing his gun to go off and shoot Deadwyler at point-blank range.
 Deadwyler's wife stated that no such movement had taken place and that Bova "shot him for no reason."